klequis/learning-links/mongodb.md

+# Links
+- [Thinking in Documents](https://www.mongodb.com/blog/post/thinking-documents-part-1) - excellent for those coming from a relational model.

 # MongoDB Installation

 The MongoDB installation documentation is excellent.
 Just note that they mention glibc.
 This is libc on ubuntu.